think-mm/enblog/input/posts/2008/11-08-is-barack-obama-black-a-response.md

 ~ *[A.H.
 Jaffor Ullah](https://gold.mukto-mona.com/Articles/jaffor/index.html)*

 Professor Ajoy Roy, a retired pedagogue from Dhaka University , asked this question to members of Mukto-mona forum in the Internet after Barack Obama won the presidential election on November 4, 2008.
-He argued – Obama’s mother was a 100% white woman.
+He argued – Obama's mother was a 100% white woman.
 Why should he be considered a Black person?
 Like Prof. Ajoy Roy, many folks allover the world are now very much interested knowing more about the first African American (or Black) President of America.

 If you look at the photo of Barack Obama you may think that he looks more like a Libyan, or a Somali man.
 He quite does not look like a typical African person but why do American media call him the first ever Black President?
 After all, his mother was 100% white.
 The answer lies in the culture of America.